OrianaVenture/VentureValheim/VentureDebugger/README.md

 ## Changelog

+### 0.0.3

+* Added corruption fix for world modifiers, previously included in World Advancement & Progression.

 ### 0.0.2

-* Modified Pickable.UpdateRespawn to fully catch all exceptions and not allow passthrough
+* Modified Pickable.UpdateRespawn to fully catch all exceptions and not allow passthrough.

 ### 0.0.1

-* Added fix for Pickable.UpdateRespawn ArgumentOutOfRangeException
+* Added fix for Pickable.UpdateRespawn ArgumentOutOfRangeException.

 ## Contributing